 We recommend that your manuscript

 be as coherent--as much a project--as possible.
-Not to say everything needs to be thematic or narratively related, but most of our winning chapbooks have a feeling of aesthetic unity or resonance: we think books should make sense as books.
+Not to say everything needs to be thematic or narratively related, but most of our winning chapbooks have a feeling of aesthetic unity or connection or resonance: we think chapbooks should make sense as chapbooks, and be more than the sums of their parts.
 Chapbook manuscripts do not necessarily

 have to be diagrammatic (though the diagrammers among us do enjoy

 Manuscripts that engage algorithmic writing tactics (cut-ups, collage, erasure, large language models, AI chatbots, autotranslation softwares, etc) are fine as long as you're up front about their use.

 Submitting multiple manuscripts is fine with entry fees for each.

 Simultaneous submissions are fine as long as you let us know ASAP if a manuscript needs to be withdrawn.

 Please don't put your name/identifying info on the piece itself.
 If you send electronically, it'll be in the submitter info only, and that doesn't get forward to our readers.
 If you send via the mail, include a detachable cover page.

 Email contest--at--thediagram.com with further questions if you have them.